 Spillways have the most important role to play in the safe operation of dams.
 The safest and most reliable form of spillway is an ungated spillway.
-However, in many countries in the world there is an increasing need for increased storage and gated spillways are an economical way of achieving this.
+However in South Africa there is an increasing need for increased storage and gated spillways are an economical way of achieving this.
 Further, with the reassessment of design floods, a large number of spillways need to be upgraded to pass larger order floods.
 Sometimes, due to the topography of the dam site, the only option is to deepen the spillway in which case gates are sometimes required to maintain the full supply level (FSL).